FreuMi/iBeaconSimulator/README.md

 # A simple iBeacon Simulator for Linux
 Node.js software that provides two simple functions, one to start a Bluetooth Low Energy iBeacon and one to stop an iBeacon in a convenient way.
+The created iBeacon has a hardcoded advertising interval of 100 milliseconds.

 ### Compatibility
 Works only on Linux with BlueZ.